Tiars/Generic_SWGEmu_Launcher/README.md

      catagory 2 also so that you make sure that the correct version for the client is downloaded with the client.

-     The Launcher location has no need to use this action.
+     The Launcher manifest has no need to use this action.

 3  = SOE static files
      This catagory is all of the client executables, dlls, config files